JoshuaSeidel/plaud-ai-chief-of-staff/swag-config/README.md

 - ✅ AI Chief of Staff dashboard
 - ✅ No need to specify port 3001

+**Note on Timeouts:**
+The SWAG configuration includes 180-second timeouts for proxy requests.
+This is required because AI operations (brief generation, pattern analysis) can take 30-120 seconds.
+If you see 502 Bad Gateway errors during AI operations, check:
+1. SWAG timeout settings in the subdomain config
+2. Frontend nginx timeout settings (in the container)
+3. Backend is running and healthy

 ## Configuration Details

 ### Upload Size Limit